Telescope imaging beyond the Rayleigh limit in extremely low SNR: SSRI Algorithm

 To estimate the positions, brightnesses, and number of point sources in a measured image, we implement a maximum likelihood parameter estimation method which we term Stochastic Sub-Rayleigh Imaging (SSRI).
-The likelihood calculation is described below.
-We first determine the intensity profile of a scene given a certain number of sources, their positions, and their brightnesses.
-We then derive an expression for the likelihood of these parameters given the measured image.
-The parameter set that results in the largest likelihood is taken as the estimated scene.
+For the likelihood calculation, for a given certain measurement, (1) derive the equation that governs the intensity profile of a computed scene for a certain number of sources and each position and brightness.
+(2) Calculate the likelihood of measuring the scene for a certain parameter set inspired by the photon statistics.
+(3) Following the maximum likelihood estimation approach, find the proper parameter set.
+For $N$ number of sources with centroid coordinates $(x_n, y_n)$ and brightness $b_n$ for the n-th star, the scene intensity $I(x,y)$ is given by